-Compliance Notes Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.

 Considerate Constructors score No credits can be awarded for the Considerate Constructors Scheme where any of the section scores within the scheme are less than 3, as this represents non compliance with the CCS Code of Considerate Practice .
 Contractor not yet appointed At the interim design stage of assessment, where the contractor is not yet appointed, the client must either include within the specification, or commit to including, a requirement for the appointed contractor to comply with one of the above criteria.
 The assessor must use this information to complete the appropriate checklist.
 Alternative scheme Where the project is using an alternative scheme to the CCS, it is the alternative scheme and its assessment criteria that are assessed against Checklist A2, NOT the project or its contractor.
 Site clearance The scope of this issue applies to the main contractor and their scope of works.
 If the scope of the main contractor's works includes demolition and site clearance then this stage of work falls within the scope of the credit criteria.
+Custodial Buildings For custodial buildings, the National Offender Management Service has developed a scheme called 'Sympathetic Custodial Construction' (SCC).
+This scheme is categorised as an alternative to the Considerate Constructors Scheme, and should therefore be assessed against Checklist A2 where its use is specified.

 Req.
-Design Stage Post Construction Stage 1 A copy of the relevant section of the main contract specification confirming: A requirement to comply with the CCS A copy of the Considerate Constructors Scheme certificate of compliance.
-The minimum score to be achieved in each CCS section.
+Design Stage Post Construction Stage 1 A copy of the relevant section of the main contract specification confirming: A requirement to comply with the CCS The minimum score to be achieved in each CCS section.
+A copy of the Considerate Constructors Scheme certificate of compliance.
 The Considerate Constructors Monitors report highlighting the total score and the sub scores in each section.
 OR A formal letter from the client/developer confirming: The main contract will include a clause requiring CCS certification The scope of the main contractor's works A completed copy of checklist A1.
 2 A copy of the assessment criteria for the alternative scheme that allows the assessor to complete checklist A2.
 A copy of the compliance report (and any certification) for the alternative scheme.
 AND A formal letter from the client/developer confirming: The main contract will include a clause requiring compliance with the alternative scheme The procedure, and individual/ organisation responsible for third party assessment of site compliance.
-The scope of the main contractor's works - blary Credit 1-2 A formal letter from the main contractor confirming their commitment to: Gaining CCS or equivalent certification A minimum score of ≥36 or equivalent.
+The scope of the main contractor's works

+Exem Exemplary Credit 1-2 A formal letter from the main contractor confirming their commitment to: Gaining CCS or equivalent certification A minimum score of ≥36 or equivalent.
 Evidence as outlined above for req.1.